daigof/react-2017/README.md

 * create-react-app
 * react-router: Dynamic routing (not static like used to be everywhere)
+* Redux
+* Redux Thunk middleware for async handling
-* Redux with log and thunk middleware for async handling
+* Redux Saga middleware for alternative async handling
 * Radium for styling
 * All Pure JS inline styling pattern.
 The only CSS is normalize.css for well exactly that normalize browser default styling and some custom body global styles